Shamdan17/Bricking_Bad/use-cases/build-a-map.md

 	*   1. The system warns the user to satisfy minimum requirements
 * 6a.
 The disk is full so the map cannot be saved.
 	*   1. Delete another map or increase the disk capacity

+**Special Requirements:**
+- The buttons and bricks on the screen should be visible
+- Write permission for storage access

+**Technology and data variations:**
+- Provide different color schemes for color blind people
+- Different storage devices such as cloud, local etc.

+**Frequency of occurence:**

+At User's demand.